valuit-official/valuit-docs/docs/Tokenization/Asset Owner Info/securities-listing-compliance.md

     5. Registration with National Competent Authority (NCA)
         - **Regulation:** Prospectus Regulation (EU) 2017/1129.
         - **Requirement:** If applicable, submit the white paper and relevant documents to the NCA for approval.
-        - **Action:** Valuit will handle the submission and approval process with the NCA.
+        - **Action:** BlockRidge will handle the submission and approval process with the NCA.
     6. Token Issuance and Distribution
         - **Requirement:** Issue and distribute security tokens to investors in accordance with the terms outlined in the white paper.
-        - **Action:** Utilize Valuit’s platform to manage the issuance and distribution process, ensuring a seamless experience for both issuers and investors.
+        - **Action:** Utilize BlockRidge’s platform to manage the issuance and distribution process, ensuring a seamless experience for both issuers and investors.
     7. Issuing Asset-Referenced Tokens (ARTs)
         1. Legal Entity Formation
             - **Requirement:** The issuer must be a legal person or a specific type of undertaking based in the EU.